 Most of you use a well known speed testing application, but this site has even better tests and tools that are free and helpful, specifically:

-This sight also provides some pretty powerful tools, specifically:
+This site also provides some pretty powerful tools, specifically:

 But if you prefer the other site, here it is, along with a new ping test that you might find useful: